Solar-powered plane takes off for flight across U.S.

 Swiss pilots and co-founders of the project, Bertrand Piccard and Andre Borschberg, will take turns flying the plane, built with a single-seat cockpit, with Piccard at the controls for the first flight to Arizona.
 He is tentatively scheduled to land in Phoenix at 1 a.m. local time on Saturday.

-The project began in 2003 with a 10-year budget of 90 million euros ($112 million) and has involved engineers from Swiss escalator maker Schindler and research aid from Belgian chemicals group Solvay - backers who want to test new materials and technologies while also gaining brand recognition.
+The project began in 2003 with a 10-year budget of 90 million euros and has involved engineers from Swiss escalator maker Schindler (SCHN.S) and research aid from Belgian chemicals group Solvay (SOLB.BR) - backers who want to test new materials and technologies while also gaining brand recognition.

 Project organizers say the journey is also intended to boost worldwide support for the adoption of clean-energy technologies.